ibm-cloud-docs/cis/origin.md

     ```
     {: pre}

 If SSL support does not load with `apache start`, run the command `apachectl startssl`.
 If Apache only starts with SSL support using `apachectl startssl`, it is recommended to adjust the Apache startup configuration to include SSL support in the command `apachectl start`.
 Otherwise, in the event of a server reboot you could be required to manually restart Apache using `apachectl startssl`.
-This typically involves removing the `<IfDefine SSL>` and `</IfDefine SSL>` tags that enclose your configuation.
+This typically involves removing the `<IfDefine SSL>` and `</IfDefine SSL>` tags that enclose your configuration.
 {: note}

 ### NGINX